 There are a few possible explanations for these co-occurrences: someone with GAD may use alcohol or drugs to self-medicate and cope with negative feelings; substance abuse may trigger anxiety symptoms in someone already predisposed to it; they may also co-occur because substance use disorders and anxiety disorders have similar risk factors.

 Therapy styles may vary for treating GAD, but the most common approach is to use behavioral therapies, like cognitive behavioral therapy.
 This is a type of therapy that guides patients to become more aware of mood and symptoms and to take active steps to change negative thoughts and behaviors.
-In addition to therapy and medication, treatment in a residential facility is supplemented with alternative therapies, group support, family involvement, nutrition, and exercise.
+In addition to therapy and medication, residential programs are supplemented with alternative therapies, group support, family involvement, nutrition, and exercise.

 GAD can be a devastating condition that causes severe anxiety over nearly everything.
 It can cause a person to be unable to function normally in several areas of his or her life.
 With commitment to treatment, however, and dedication to ongoing self-care for this chronic illness, the prognosis for most patients is very good and recovery is likely.